 I Furon I'm running out of DNA and the only way to be able to appropriate the genetic material to reproduce is to go to Earth and collect some, exploiting the "useless" human beings.
-The fearsome scientist Orthopox sends the Crypto 136 clone to planet Earth but, tragically, fails to fulfill the mission, being taken hostage by life forms present on the planet, commonly called "human".
-Orthopox, to remedy the mission failure, therefore sends the ironic (and very cynical) Crypto 137 to Earth, a clone that shares with its predecessor the same goal: conquer the Earth, free the poor prisoner and, more importantly, recover as much DNA as possible to allow the Furon race to survive.
+The fearsome scientist Orthopox sends the Crypto 136 clone to planet Earth but, tragically, fails to fulfill the mission, being taken hostage by the life forms present on the planet, commonly called "human".
+To remedy the failure of the mission, Orthopox therefore sends the ironic (and very cynical) Crypto 137 to Earth, a clone that shares the same objective with its predecessor: conquer the Earth, free the poor prisoner and, more importantly, recover as much DNA as possible to allow the Furon race to survive.

 The game, like the original, consists of some short missions of various types to be carried out in certain areas of the United States of the 50s and often force the player to use different approaches: as we progress we discover in fact how to use certain equipment in the game and how they can come in handy to overcome obstacles in some difficult situations.
 Crypto, probably the craziest alien ever seen in a video game, has numerous skills: from reading the thoughts of the people he is surrounded by (and some of these may leave you speechless or burst out laughing) to dethrone the turn rivals or dissuade them with a power that makes them take control for a few minutes.
 You can also use the spaceship, a real flying saucer capable of destroying any object or monument you encounter, thanks to the lethal laser it is equipped with.

 But you are wondering, collect the DNA what do we need?
 The answer is very simple: reinforce the weapons, the skills of the protagonist and its spaceship.
 In case you are not satisfied with the outcome of the mission, do not worry, the game gives you the opportunity to try it again and gain even more genetic material to strengthen yourself.